aws-samples/redshift-etl-framework/README.md

-# Redshift ETL Framework for Data Lakes
+# Redshift ETL Framework for Data Lakes and Data Warehouses

-A lightweight and config driven ETL (exctract, transform, load) framework to perform ETL, ELT and ELTL operations on data lakes using Amazon Redshift
+A lightweight and config driven ETL (extract, transform, load) framework to perform ETL, ELT and ELTL operations on data lakes using Amazon Redshift

 ## Features